chuckmasterson/chuckmasterson.github.io/_posts/2020-04-05-no-quarter.md

 ---

 My partner Misty is moving up to the Chequamegon Bay.
-The news here isn't that we're getting back together---we never entirely broke up---but that Misty is moving house in the middle of a global pandemic.
+The news here isn't that we're getting back together (we never really formally broke up, nor are we formally announcing we’re back together: all our relationship status changes are sort of *de facto*).
+Rather, it’s that Misty is moving house in the middle of a global pandemic.

 It may seem, at first blush, that there are few stupider things Misty could do.
 But they[^pr] have every reason to get out of their current situation.
 A place that appeared to be pretty decent with low rent